 What you do after a candidate gets hired matters a lot.
 Ensure that their first day is well-planned.
 Help them socialize and get adjusted in the company.
 Apart from giving them the necessary forms, you need to make sure you were compliant.
 Overall, you need to offer a good onboarding experience.

 If new employees don’t understand their job completely, they won’t be productive.
 In fact, you could lose money if the employees don’t know what to do after joining.
-You need to give them acontinuousonboarding process that is enriched with learning and socialization.
+You can enhance your team’s productivity using readily available tools that enrich them with learning and socialization.
 This will help them be more engaged and productive more quickly.

 Track the Metrics

 Keep a mantra in mind – if some metric is trackable, then track it.
 Use an applicant tracking system to track the applications you receive.
 Check which candidates initiated contact with you and identify the different methods that boosted engagement.
 Once you review everything, determine the best engagement strategy.
 Use the successful strategies to hire the next employee.